Index

 Declare Once, Work Everywhere

 Every machine reading your content right now is guessing.
-It guesses what your pages sell, whether they are sensitive, how much to trust them, and whether to act on them at all.
+It guesses what your pages sell, whether they're sensitive, how much to trust them, and if acting on them is worth the risk.
 It does that work fresh, on every page load, independently of every other machine doing the same thing on the same content.
 None of those guesses are yours to see or correct.

 We change that.